Bertram Boltwood: Education and scientific background

-From 1900-1906, he had a private lab in New Haven, Connecticut.
+From 1900–1906, he had a private lab in New Haven, Connecticut.
 He worked as a consulting chemist, analyzing ore samples for miners.
 This experience brought him into contact with the rare earth metals he had studied as well as uranium and thorium, elements that would become the crux of his greatest scientific contributions.

 Research and academic career

 In 1906, Boltwood returned to Yale as an assistant professor of physics at a time when the newly discovered science of radioactivity was considered both chemistry and physics.
 He would eventually become the leading American scientist in the field, and be appointed chair of radiochemistry in 1910, a position that was the first of its kind.
 He developed a friendship with Ernest Rutherford, whose highly influential thinking played a role in much of Boltwood's work.
-They communicated primarily through overseas correspondence, with the exception of a short period from 1909-1910 when Rutherford invited Boltwood to join him at University of Manchester in England.
+They communicated primarily through overseas correspondence, with the exception of a short period from 1909-1910 when Rutherford invited Boltwood to join him at the University of Manchester in England.
 Their letters from 1904-1912 were published in 1969 in the book Rutherford and Boltwood: Letters on Radioactivity, which reveals an ongoing conversation as the two scientists work to unravel details of radioactivity and the uranium decay series.